anupam6335/Hatey-Bazarey/README.md

 ## Demo
-[This application is deployed on Render Please check it out : 😀 smile](https://hateybazarey.onrender.com)
+[This application is deployed on Render Please check it out : 😀 smile](https://hateybazarey.onrender.com) Website load may take some time, so please wait.

 ## 🖥️ Tech Stack
 **Frontend:**